lzocro/lzocro.github.io/_projects/diffusion_limit.md

 There are some interesting extensions that would merit consideration in this setting.

 First, some matters of generalisation.
 The lynchpin of this method is the approximation of the generator $\Lc$ of the pure-jump process by $\bar\Lc$, insofar as they are applied to $\bar V$.
-These are the only terms that differ between the two HJB equation.
+These are the only terms that differ between the two HJB equations.
 The analysis above should then be applicable to any process for which we can bound the difference $\vert \Lc -\bar\Lc\vert \bar V$.
 There are many possible candidates for extensions here, whose inventory would be interesting from a probabilistic standpoint.
 Another generalisation would of course involve the study of different control problems, such as optimal stopping.

 Second, there is the interesting point of the iterated error correction.
-Suppose the rescaled error term $\ve^{\frac\gamma2}\dre$ is regular, and consider the equation.
+Suppose the rescaled error term $\ve^{-\frac\gamma2}\dre$ is regular, and consider the equation.
 \\[ \partial_{t} \bar v +\eta_\ve\sup_{\bar a\in \Ab}\left( \int \bar v(\cdot,\cdot+b_\ve(\cdot,\bar a,e))-\bar v\nu(\de e)+\ve^{\frac\gamma2}\dre(\cdot,\bar a)\right)=0 \\]
 If the solution remains bounded and regular, we can construct an approximation $\bar V + \ve^{\frac\gamma2}\bar  v$ which improves the rate.
 In particular, if the solution $\bar v$ is $\delta\gamma$ Hölder, then
 \\[ \Vert V_\ve - (\bar V + \ve^{\frac\gamma2}\bar  v)\Vert_\infty \le \ve^{\frac{\gamma+\delta\gamma}{2}}\\]